Contracting is an amazing way of life. When you go out contracting, numerous benefits open up:

 - The potential to earn more money: as a contractor, you’ll get paid on an hourly rate, which is set at market rates.
 If your skillset is in demand, you could earn more money than if you were permanently employed.

-- The ability to test out different industries and workplaces on an impermanent basis can help contractors at every stage of their careers to pivot into areas they hadn’t previously thought of exploring.
+- The ability to test out different industries and workplaces on an impermanent basis can help you pivot into areas you hadn’t previously thought of exploring.

 But there’s a lot that people don’t tell you about how to thrive as a contractor, and there are a lot of myths floating around out there.
 So to help, we prepared this guide that will help you navigate through the different aspects of contracting.
 If you’re new to the world of contracting, this guide will steer you in a direction that will hopefully get you more prepared for finding work and knowing what your obligations are.
 If you’re a seasoned contractor, this guide will provide some tools and insights that might have been previously missing from your toolbox.